Optimizing performance of quantum operations with non-Markovian decoherence: the tortoise or the hare?

-To overcome these challenges, in this Letter we extend the process tensor method described in our previous work~\cite{fux_efficient_2021} for solving the dynamics of non-Markovian open systems.
-The process tensor (PT)~\cite{pollock_non-markovian_2018,supplement} is a mathematical object that encodes the full influence of an environment onto a system, not assuming any Markovian approximation.
-It is a multi linear map from the set of all possible system control operation sequences to the resulting output states.
-It is constructed by discretizing the time evolution into a series of time steps.
-Generically the PT is a high rank tensor that grows exponentially with the number of time steps.
-In many cases, however, it is possible to systematically discard negligible correlations and express the PT in matrix product operator (MPO) form~\cite{verstraete_matrix_2004,orus_practical_2014}, allowing a numerically efficient representation.
-For the case of a Gaussian bosonic environment one can efficiently compute a PT in MPO form (PT-MPO) employing the method introduced in~\cite{makri_tensor_1995,makri_tensor_1995-1, strathearn_efficient_2018, jorgensen_exploiting_2019}.
-However, other methods for bosonic, fermionic, and spin environments are available too~\cite{banuls_matrix_2009, jorgensen_exploiting_2019, strathearn_modelling_2020, lerose_influence_2020, fux_efficient_2021, cygorek_simulation_2022, sonner_influence_2021, ye_constructing_2021, white_non-markovian_2021, thoenniss_non-equilibrium_2022, OQuPy2022, thoenniss_efficient_2022, ng_real_2022}.
+To overcome these challenges, we extend the process tensor method described in our previous work~\cite{fux_efficient_2021} for solving the dynamics of non-Markovian open systems.
+The process tensor (PT)~\cite{pollock_non-markovian_2018,supplement} is a multilinear map from the set of all possible system control operation sequences to the resulting output states, constructed by discretizing the time evolution into a series of time steps.
+It can often be computed in matrix-product operator form with low bond dimension using algorithms which systematically discard irrelevant correlations~\cite{verstraete_matrix_2004,orus_practical_2014}.
+For a Gaussian bosonic environment efficient representations can be found using the methods introduced in~\cite{makri_tensor_1995,makri_tensor_1995-1, strathearn_efficient_2018, jorgensen_exploiting_2019,fux_efficient_2021}, which are often effective for smooth spectral densities.
+A range of methods for bosonic, fermionic, and spin environments are now available~\cite{banuls_matrix_2009, strathearn_modelling_2020, lerose_influence_2020, cygorek_simulation_2022, sonner_influence_2021, ye_constructing_2021, white_non-markovian_2021, thoenniss_non-equilibrium_2022, OQuPy2022, thoenniss_efficient_2022, ng_real_2022, link_open_2023}.
 Once computed, the PT can be contracted to time-evolve $\rho_{S}$ for any $H_{S}$, as shown in Fig.~\ref{fig:ptdiagrams}(a).
 In this tensor network diagram~\cite{orus_practical_2014} each node represents a tensor, each leg represents an index, and connections between legs correspond to contractions.
-The diagram is in Liouville space so that operators such as $\rho_S$ are rank-1 objects, and maps between operators, such as the propagators across each time step $U_t=e^{\Delta t \mathcal{L}_S(t)}$ with $\mathcal{L}_S(t)\bullet=-i[H_S(t),\bullet]$, are rank-2.
+The diagram is in Liouville space so that operators such as $\rho_S$ are rank-1 objects (i.e. objects with a single index), and maps between operators, such as the propagators across each time step $U_t=e^{\Delta t \mathcal{L}_S(t)}$ with $\mathcal{L}_S(t)\bullet=-i[H_S(t),\bullet]$, are rank-2.
 The PT is the region in the dashed box, which can be contracted with an initial density matrix and the Trotterized propagators~\cite{trotter_product_1959} to obtain $\rho_S$ at later times.